The first order was VCATS to the office; it was a split screen with Vicky going first. I had Andy come sit in the front with us and listen.

 Andy and the girls nodded in agreement.

-It was five hundred miles from Cameron County Louisiana to the first dirt strip across the Mexican border, one mile from the pipeline.
+It was five hundred miles from Cameron Parish Louisiana to the first dirt strip across the Mexican border, one mile from the pipeline.
 It would take one fuel stop for the Black Hawks and air tractors to make the trip.

 Edit by Alfmeister